 - Most meals

-- Bottled water at included meals and while sightseeing
+- Bottled or filtered water at included meals and while sightseeing

 - Services of local guides, drivers, and other staff

 - Emergency evacuation services and secondary medical expense insurance